MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-stack/includes/1-introduction.md

 ## Prerequisites

-In order to get the best learning experience from this module, you should have the basic knowledge of:
+In order to get the best learning experience from this module, you should have the basic knowledge of, and experience with, the following:

 - Azure
 - Window Server software-defined storage